ProtonMail/proton-python-client/doc/srp.rst

 The Secure Remote Password Protocol (SRP) is a simple and secure protocol for password-based, mutual authentication over an insecure network connection.
-Successful SRP authentication proves to the server that the client has the user's password and proves to the client that the server has the verification key associated with the user's password.
+Successful SRP authentication proves that both sides of the connection have knowledge of the user's password.
+The client side must know the raw user's password and the server side must have a verification key that is derived from the user's password.
 Additionally, successful SRP authentication results in a cryptographically strong shared key that can be used to protect network traffic via symmetric key encryption.

-Unlike many other commonly used authentication protocols such as Kerberos & SSL, SRP does not require a trusted third party.
+An advantage of SRP over other authentication protocols such as Kerberos and SSL is that SRP does not require a trusted third party.
 Instead, SRP server applications store small, salted verification keys that are derived from each user's password.
 These keys are then used during the authentication process to verify the correctness of the remote user's password.

-An advantage of the SRP protocol is that even if the verification keys are compromized, they are of little value to a potential attacker.
-Possesion of a verification key does not allow an attacker to impersonate the user and cannot be used to obtai the users password except by way of a computationally infeasible dictionary attack.
+A favorable aspect of the SRP protocol is that even if the verification keys are compromized, they are of little value to a potential attacker.
+Possesion of a verification key does not allow an attacker to impersonate the user and cannot be used to obtain the users password except by way of a computationally infeasible dictionary attack.
 A compromized key would, however, allow an attacker to impersonate the server side of an SRP authenticated connection.
 Consequently, care should be taken to prevent unauthorized access to verification keys for applications in which the client side requires assurance of the server's identity.

 Usage
 -----

-Use of SRP begins by using the create_salted_verification_key() function to create a salted verification key from the user's password.
-The salt and key are stored on the server and will be used during the authentication process.
+Use of SRP begins by using the *create_salted_verification_key()* function to create a salted verification key from the user's password.
+The resulting salt and key are then stored on the server and will be used during the authentication process.

-The rest of the authentication process occurs as an exchange of messages between the clent and the server.
+The authentication process occurs as an exchange of messages between the clent and the server.
 The :ref:`example` below provides a simple demonstration of the protocol.
 A comprehensive description of the SRP protocol is contained in the :ref:`protocol-description` section.

-The User & Verifier construtors, as well as the create_salted_verification_key() function, take optional hashing algorithm and prime number arguments.
-Generally speaking, more bits means more security but comes at the cost of increased computation time.
-The hashing and prime number parameters passed to the User and Verifier constructors must match those used to create the verification key.
+The *User* & *Verifier* constructors, as well as the *create_salted_verification_key()* function, accept optional arguments to specify which hashing algorithm and prime number arguments should be used during the authentication process.
+These options may be used to tune the security/performance tradeoff for an application.
+Generally speaking, specifying arguments with a higher number of bits will result in a greater level of security.
+However, it will come at the cost of increased computation time.
+The parameters passed to the *User* and *Verifier* constructors must exactly match those passed to *create_salted_verification_key()*

+.. _constants:

 Constants
 ---------